CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-01-03-WeaponizingApathy.md

-This project aims to understand systems of apathy generated through mistrust and alienation of a singular community.
-During the floods that hit Pakistan President Biden stated;  “Pakistan is one of the most dangerous nations" in the world with "nuclear weapons without any cohesion"  This statement holds a certain level of irresponsibility towards a nation going through a dire humanitarian crisis which killed 1,739 people, and destroyed 1.7 million homes.
-These floods stemmed from unprecedented rainfall.
-These floods were a direct result of global climate change.
+This project aims to understand systems of apathy generated through mistrust and alienation of a community.
+During the floods that hit Pakistan President Biden stated;  “Pakistan is one of the most dangerous nations" in the world with "nuclear weapons without any cohesion".
+This statement holds a certain level of irresponsibility towards a nation going through a dire humanitarian crisis which killed 1,739 people, and destroyed 1.7 million homes.
+These floods stemmed from unprecedented rainfall, which were a direct result of global climate change.
 Statistically, Pakistan accounts for around 0.6% of the world's greenhouse gas emissions, even though it makes up nearly 2.7% of the global population.
 China is the world's biggest emitter, at 32.5%, and while the US is second, accounting for 12.6%, it has historically been the biggest emitter globally.
 Yet, the global narrative surrounding these floods was one of indifference built through a vague understanding of isolated media reports.